Whites Hill: History

 Brisbane City Council sought to acquire the land for development in 1924, offering Bob White £22000 for its sale.
 He declined and lived out his days on the property.
 Upon his death in January 1927, the land was sold to the council for less than half the original offer.
 With clear views of the Greater Brisbane Area from its peak, Whites Hill became an ideal observation post during the World War II and the army used the hill for training.
 The house remained on the land until 1964, where it was torn down after repeated acts of vandalism forced the council to condemn the residence.

 Soon after, the land was developed into a reserve.
 An area of land was set aside for a public park, which includes a playground area, barbecue and toilet facilities and a sizeable area of parkland.
 Further development from the 1980s to present day has seen sporting clubs for cricket, soccer and touch football become established within the reserve.
 Kilometres of walking track also snake through the reserve, most notably to a reconstructed lookout on Whites Hill that provides excellent views of the Brisbane CBD and the lookout on Sankey's Mountain that looks out towards the coast.

 The reserve was also the site of the Whites Hill Landfill and Recycling Facility, which closed in 1994 in favour of a larger facility in the Brisbane suburb of Chandler.
 Portions of the reserve near Pine Mountain have also been used as a quarry.
 Through community action however, much of that land has been rehabilitated.
 A Whites family reunion is held every five years.

 Environment

 Whites Hill Reserve is characterised by a topographical ridge that extends from Pine Mountain through to Whites Hill (the highest elevation on the reserve at 120m).
 The reserve plays host to a range of local wildlife with a 1981 survey finding 58 species of bird, 1 of mammals and 4 species of reptiles.
 Today, there is also known to be a scattered koala population throughout the reserve.
 There are also echidnas, elf skinks and swamp wallabies.

-The reserve's vegetation consists of tallowwood, Grey Gum, Brush Box, Queensland Blue Gum and White Mahogany with small instances of Rainforest.
+The reserve's vegetation consists of tallowwood, grey gum, brush box, Queensland blue gum and white mahogany with small instances of rainforest.
+The rare Cupaniopsis shirleyana tree grows at several sites within the reserve.
 The Brisbane City Council actively practices anti-bushfire methods, such as sacrificial back burning.
-This involves burning selected sections of bushland to inhibit the spread of potentially damaging fires in the event of an emergency.
+This involves controlled burn of selected sections of bushland to inhibit the spread of potentially damaging fires in the event of an emergency.
 The reserve is also dotted with a number of fire trails.

+Volunteer work to restore and protect this ecosystem is conducted by the Whites Hill Bushcare and Environment Group, supported by Brisbane City Council’s Habitat Brisbane program.
+The group carries out weed management and native revegetation at monthly community working bees, and offers regular guided bushwalks to promote engagement with nature.